 At first glance, this stunning home in Los Angeles takes you straight back to the Light and Space movement of the 1960s, with its streamlined structure and modern panels.

 This is the home of a couple who enjoy art, music and travel.
 With a keen eye for design, they were able to establish early on their vision to make this house feel like home.
+Let’s take a tour around the home.

 The clean facade boasts a beautiful maple and concrete entrance that stands out unexpectedly from the more traditional houses in the neighborhood.
 From across the street, the house entices the eye with its futuristic vibes.
 The driveway and front steps blend smoothly out to the pavement, while both the garage door and entrance are made from maple wood boards.

 We can’t ignore the steel-framed windows that span from the floor to the ceiling, keeping natural light in the house.
-The polished concrete floors spreads across the home, reflecting daylight and connecting different areas of the house.
+The polished concrete floors spread across the home, reflecting daylight and connecting different areas of the house.

 The owners wanted an eco-friendly home that exuded understated luxury with timeless and classic finishes.
 With the courtyard easily in view, the interiors stay in harmony with the outdoors and the room feels spacious.
 The methods of construction have indeed ensured the owners’ aims were met.